 How To Lay Paving Slabs

-– Always keep in mind that the specific needs of your project will differ depending on your environment and it is recommended that all the variables of your project are taken into consideration by a professional before work begins.
-Every project is different and a decision will need to be made before the start of the project as to the long term stability of the ground.
+– Always keep in mind that the specific needs of your project will differ depending on your environment and it is recommended that all the variables of your project are taken into consideration by a professional before your start to laying slabs.
+Every project is different and a decision will need to be made before the start of the project as to the long-term stability of the ground.
 Always err on the side of caution and lay a strong base at the outset.

 – Paving should be laid at least 150mm below the damp proof course (DPC) of any adjacent building.

-– If you have more than one crate of paving, it’s important to mix the slabs from each crate to account for any variations between the two crates.
+– If you are laying paving from multiple crates, it’s important to mix the slabs from each crate to account for any variations between the two.
 Dry-laying the slabs beforehand will help you to check that everything is in order before you start.